kadirnurkovic/Quotes_App/README.md

 ## Create Login page

 Login page in which you have two inputs (username, password) and a submit button.
-Users you can login with the users:
+Users you can login with:

     {
         username: "fazi",